 It is currently unknown why people with skin of colour tend to present with more advanced cutaneous SCCs compared to white-skinned individuals.
 This difference may be due to :

 - Delayed presentation due to misperceptions related to skin cancer susceptibility

-- Tendency for cutaneous SCCs to be more aggressive in areas typically unexposed to sun.
+- A tendency for cutaneous SCC to be more aggressive in areas typically unexposed to the sun.